tgnemecek/core-website/src/collections/pages/leading.md

 explanation:
   text: >-
     **Why face business challenges alone?
-Get an expert Partner** from our international Leadership team who will stand by you to quickly solve old problems, leverage new opportunities for growth, and bypass derailers that could sabotage success.
+Get an expert Partner** from our international Leadership team who will work with you to quickly solve old problems, leverage new opportunities for growth, and bypass derailers that could sabotage success.
 [Contact us](mailto:sseivert@thecoreporation.com) to
     explore how our data-driven, agile, holistic business approach can create a